Introduction to qualitative data

 Qualitative data is data that is not easily reduced to numbers.
 Qualitative data tends to answer questions about the ‘what’, ‘how’ and ‘why’ of a phenomenon, rather than questions of ‘how many’ or ‘how much’.

-Download a print version (PDF, 80 kB) of the guide to qualitative data or view the online version below.
+Download the Evidence Guide for School Excellence - Qualitative data (73.0KB) or view the online version below.

 Types of qualitative data